Marnatemi/Portfolio/README.md

-Tis is a project of my portfolio site: https://marnatemi.github.io/Portfolio/
+This is a project of my portfolio site built with Gatsby: https://marnatemi.github.io/Portfolio/